arniebradfo/Transitions/README.md

 	- heading and footer parallax
 	- more left-right alignment - col rules
 	- screen-size test
+- 404
+- no posts

 ## TODO List
 - finer css
 	- browser test
+	- critical css - is
+	- active animations?
 	- loading / unloading animations
-		- active animations?
-- 404
-- no posts
+		- load with css that hides
+		- add a class that removes hiding

+		- load with critical css class that hides
+		- remove the class with js - if we have the external stylesheet
 - buttons
 	- outline
 	- focus stuff?